Site Summary

 You can do this using any MIDI player.
 Examples are Van Basco Karaoke Player (no longer supported, but very good), MIDISynth, and a number of others.

 We wrote MyMIDI Player (Windows only) specifically so we could flash a light with the beat of the music to help singers and musicians.
 But once we got going we didn’t stop until we had every feature we wanted in a player.
-MyMIDI Player is discussed in its blog category.
+MyMIDI Player is discussed in its in these articles.